 As with many poles, the standard carbide tech tips grip the usual trail and ground surfaces you’ll encounter, from dirt to rock, and can be swapped out for rubber tips (sold separately, pliers required).
 The poles come with trekking and snow baskets.

 BD has several models in its Trail Series that vary in design and price from the Trail Ergo Cork poles.
 Click here to see a menu of options.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the Black Diamond Trail Ergo Cork trekking poles at Moosejaw.com or rei.com, or another model in BD’s Trail series at Moosejaw.com or rei.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the Black Diamond Trail Ergo Cork trekking poles at backcountry.com, blackdiamondequipment.com, or moosejaw.com, or another model in BD’s Trail series at moosejaw.com.